-The ultra-thin movement is built on 38 and comprises whole 355 parts, most of which are less than 1 millimeter thick.
+The ultra-thin movement is built on 38 and comprises a whole 355 parts, most of which are less than 1 millimeter thick.

 Yes, you can find thinner automatic movements on the market, but most of them will offer you a less spectacular micro-rotor design and the list of their functions will be significantly shorter.

-And, frankly, I highly doubt that you will be able to find another ultra-thin perpetual calendar watch that features not only the usual day of week, date, and months, but also less frequently occurred moon-phase and leap year cycle complications.
+And, frankly, I highly doubt that you will be able to find another ultra-thin perpetual calendar watch that features not only the usual day of the week, date, and months, but also less frequently occurred moon-phase and leap year cycle complications.

 Like it always the cases with any perpetual calendar, the timekeeper’s face is overloaded with information looking like a dashboard in the cockpit of a bomber plane.